Leeft/omada-to-gotify/README.md

 ## Purpose

-This is a small program written in Go which spawns a server that'll receive webhook messages from a TP-Link Omada Network Controller, and it converts them into Gotify notifications.
+This is a small program written in Go which spawns a server that'll receive webhook messages from a TP-Link Omada Network Controller, it converts them into Gotify notifications and delivers them to Gotify.

 Run it in Docker, in a LXC, or really anywhere you like (as long as the Omada network can talk to it, and it can talk to your Gotify server).